moleskySean/GilaElectromagnetics.jl/docs/src/examples.md

 GilaElectromagnetics.
 Every one after the [basic example](./examples.md#basic) assumes that the operators presented in the [usage](usage.md) section were defined beforehand.
 Only the most important parts of the source code that made the shown figures are presented here, otherwise this section would be unnecessarily long.
+However, complete scripts are available in the `examples/` folder of the package repository.
+They cover everything in this showcase, including the code to produce the figures.

 ## Basic Example